libeo/lbo_notices/README.md

 # TYPO3 extension `lbo_notices`

-Use to display different level of notices in different pages of the website.
+This TYPO3 extension is used to display different levels of notices on the different pages of the website.

 |                  | URL                                                   |
 |------------------|-------------------------------------------------------|